Expressions compute values and make those values available for

 or False

-, and we return exactly this boolean value.
-Notice that in either version of is_five
+return exactly this boolean value.
+Notice that in either version of

 , we return True